WylfredWen/WylfredWen/README.md

 <!-- ========================= Self Desc =========================-->
 <p align="left">
-  AI integration engineer and Full-stack developer at Happy Cashier Inc, graduated from Pennsylvania State University with a B.S. in Computer Science.
+  Full-stack developer at Happy Cashier Inc, graduated from Pennsylvania State University with a B.S. in Computer Science.
 VR/AR enthusiast.
 Love Art and Filmmaking.
 Huge fan of Half-Life, still waiting for Gabe to solve 1+2.
 </p>

 <!--